-The application form for the spring semester 2018 is now open.
-To prepare your application please read the instructions below.
+The application form for the spring semester 2018 is now closed.
+The form will open for applications again in March 2018.
+To prepare your application, please read the instructions below.

 Courses in English or Swedish